This post may contain affiliate links. Please read our disclosure policy.

 Sous Vide Method:

-• First, attach your sous vide to the edge of a stock pot (that will fit the egg bite mold) and fill halfway with warm water.
-Preheat your sous vide to 185 degrees F.
+• Attach a sous vide to the edge of a stockpot and fill halfway with warm water.
+Preheat the sous vide to 185℉.

-• Finely dice your bacon and evenly distribute the bits in the bottom of each egg bite mold.
-Next, evenly distribute the egg mixture into each of the egg bite molds until just full.
+• Evenly distribute the bacon bits in the bottom of each egg bite mold, then divide the egg mixture between each cavity.
 Place the silicone lid on the egg mold.

-• When the cook time is complete, using a sturdy spatula carefully lift the egg mold from the water and set aside.
+• When the cook time is complete, use a sturdy spatula to carefully lift the egg mold from the water and set aside.
 Uncover and let cool for 10 minutes.
-To remove the egg bites from the mold, I carefully loosen up the edges using a mini-silicone spatula or butter knife around the edges of the cooked egg bit, then flip to remove from the mold onto a cutting board.
+To remove the egg bites from the mold, loosen the edges with a mini silicone spatula or butter knife, then invert the mold onto a cutting board.

 OVEN METHOD:

-• Place the egg mold in an oven-safe baking dish and fill with water until halfway up the sides of the mold.
-Remove the mold and transfer the baking dish of water to the center rack of the oven and preheat the oven to 300 degrees F (I don’t use convection bake here, I use regular bake).
-This will allow your water to preheat with the oven.
+• Place the egg mold in an oven-safe baking dish and fill with water until it comes halfway up the sides of the mold.
+Remove the mold and transfer the baking dish to the center rack of the oven and preheat the oven to 300℉.

-• Finely dice your bacon and evenly distribute the bits in the bottom of each egg bite mold.
-Next, evenly distribute the egg mixture into each of the egg bite molds until just full.
+• Evenly distribute the bacon bits in the bottom of each egg bite mold, then divide the egg mixture between each cavity.
 Carefully open the oven and place the egg bites in the center of the baking dish of water.
-Bake *UNCOVERED* until the egg bites have just set, 35-45 minutes.
+Bake, uncovered, until the egg bites have just set, 35 to 45 minutes.

-• Carefully remove from the oven and using two pairs of tongs, carefully lift the egg mold from the water in the baking dish (*I pop the silicone egg mold lid on top to make it easier to remove from the baking dish with the tongs).
-Let cool, *uncovered* for 10 minutes.
-To remove the egg bites from the mold, I carefully loosen up the edges using a mini-silicone spatula or butter knife around the edges of the cooked egg bit, then flip to remove from the mold onto a cutting board.
+• Carefully remove from the oven and using two pairs of tongs, carefully lift the egg mold from the water in the baking dish.
+Let cool, uncovered, for 10 minutes.
+To remove the egg bites from the mold, loosen the edges with a mini silicone spatula or butter knife, then invert the mold onto a cutting board.

 Instant Pot Method:

-• Finely dice your bacon and evenly distribute the bits in the bottom of each egg bite mold.
-Next, evenly distribute the egg mixture into each of the egg bite molds until a little less than full.
+• Evenly distribute the bacon bits in the bottom of each egg bite mold, then divide the egg mixture between each cavity.

-• Pour 1 cup of water into your instant pot, then place your wire trivet over the water.
-Place the lid (or cover with foil) on top of the egg mold and transfer into the instant pot on top of the trivet.
+• Pour 1 cup of water into the Instant Pot, then place the wire trivet over the water.
+Place the lid on top of the egg mold and transfer to the Instant Pot on top of the trivet.
 Secure the lid and make sure the vent is closed.
-Press the 'steam' button and then set the timer for 10 minutes.
+Press the 'steam' button and set the timer for 10 minutes.

-• Let cool, *uncovered* for 10 minutes.
-To remove the egg bites from the mold, I carefully loosen up the edges using a mini-silicone spatula or butter knife around the edges of the cooked egg bit, then flip to remove from the mold onto a cutting board.
+• Let cool, uncovered, for 10 minutes.
+To remove the egg bites from the mold, loosen the edges with a mini silicone spatula or butter knife, then invert the mold onto a cutting board.

 Nutrition